The Lord of the Rings: Background

 Although a major work in itself, The Lord of the Rings was only the last movement of a much older set of narratives Tolkien had worked on since 1917 encompassing The Silmarillion, in a process he described as mythopoeia.

 The Lord of the Rings started as a sequel to Tolkien's work The Hobbit, published in 1937.
-The popularity of The Hobbit had led George Allen & Unwin, the publishers, to request a sequel.
+The popularity of The Hobbit led George Allen & Unwin, the publishers, to request a sequel.
 Tolkien warned them that he wrote quite slowly, and responded with several stories he had already developed.
 Having rejected his contemporary drafts for The Silmarillion, putting Roverandom on hold, and accepting Farmer Giles of Ham, Allen & Unwin continued to ask for more stories about hobbits.

 Writing

 Persuaded by his publishers, he started "a new Hobbit" in December 1937.
 After several false starts, the story of the One Ring emerged.
 The idea for the first chapter ("A Long-Expected Party") arrived fully formed, although the reasons behind Bilbo's disappearance, the significance of the Ring, and the title The Lord of the Rings did not come until the spring of 1938.
 Originally, he planned to write a story in which Bilbo had used up all his treasure and was looking for another adventure to gain more; however, he remembered the Ring and its powers and thought that would be a better focus for the new work.
 As the story progressed, he brought in elements from The Silmarillion mythology.

 Writing was slow, because Tolkien had a full-time academic position, marked exams to bring in a little extra income, and wrote many drafts.
 Tolkien abandoned The Lord of the Rings during most of 1943 and only restarted it in April 1944, as a serial for his son Christopher Tolkien, who was sent chapters as they were written while he was serving in South Africa with the Royal Air Force.
-Tolkien made another major effort in 1946, and showed the manuscript to his publishers in 1947.
+Tolkien made another major effort in 1946 and showed the manuscript to his publishers in 1947.
 The story was effectively finished the next year, but Tolkien did not complete the revision of earlier parts of the work until 1949.
 The original manuscripts, which total 9,250 pages, now reside in the J. R. R. Tolkien Collection at Marquette University.